theguly/DecryptOpManager/README.md

-Credential decrypter for ManageEngine OpManager version 11.x Tested on Free and Essential version
+Credential decrypter for ManageEngine OpManager version 11.x and 12.2 Tested on Free and Essential version

 Abusing some SQL Injection on OpManager, is it possible to dump the